foliagecp/sdk/docs/technologies_comparison.md

 ## Functional layer provider

-The table below outlines the criteria that explain why the platform chose to create its own stateful functions processing system to meet its system requirements.
+The table below outlines the features that explain why the platform chose to create its own stateful functions processing system to meet its system requirements.

 | Features                             | Apache Flink Statefun  | AWS Lambda                 | Foliage Statefun |
 |--------------------------------------|:----------------------:|:--------------------------:|:----------------:|